filecoin-project/FIPs/FIPS/fip-direct-onboarding.md

 ## Change Motivation

-The built-in market actor is expensive to use but provides very little utility to majority data onboarding use cases.
+The built-in market actor is expensive to use, but provides very little utility to the majority of data onboarding use cases.
-A vast majority of deals today are simple FIL+ verified deals with no client payment.
+A vast majority of deals today are simple Fil+ verified deals with no on-chain client payment.
 Since the verified registry actor already records all relevant information about DataCap allocation terms (the client and provider, piece commitment, and duration), the built-in market actor's replication of this data is unnecessary.
 The built-in market plays no necessary role in allocating or accounting for QA power.
-Publishing deals is the largest on-chain cost of QA power onboarding, currently consuming a large fraction (about half) of total chain bandwidth.
+Publishing deals is the largest on-chain cost of onboarding data and consensus power, currently consuming a large fraction (about half) of total chain bandwidth.
 If the built-in storage market actor were bypassed for the common cases of un-paid or off-chain settled deals, both verified and unverified data could be onboarded at a significant reduction in gas cost.